YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 $$\frac{\text{d}r}{\text{d}t}= \pm\sqrt{2\frac{GM}{R}}\sqrt{\frac{R-r}{r}}$$

 The negative solution $(-)$ will be of interest here, as it is the one with decreasing $r$, that is the collapsing case.
-Taking this solution and rearanging the expression such that we separate $r$ on the left hand side and $t$ on the right hande side, we get, after integrating
+Taking this solution and rearranging the expression such that we separate $r$ on the left hand side and $t$ on the right hand side, we get, after integrating

 $$\int_R^0 \sqrt{\frac{r}{R-r}}\text{d}r = -\int_{0}^{t(r)}\sqrt{2\frac{GM}{R}} \text{d}t$$